3.5: Documenting Sources in APA, MLA, or IEEE Styles

 Figure 3.5.2: Tabbing a References list by making the left-margin tab visible, clicking on the bottom triangle, and dragging it a half-centimeter to the right

-Examine the bibliographical entries below and throughout this textbook for examples of the variations discussed throughout.
+Examine the bibliographical entries below for examples of the variations discussed throughout.

 References